stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 ## How to create executive

-Applying to become a executive account needs to consume **100_000STB**.
+Applying to become a executive account needs to consume **1000STB**.
 This part of the funds will be burned directly.

 ## How to create account

 It is not allowed to create accounts directly.
 You can only create accounts by transferring funds to non-existing accounts.
-Transferring to a non-existent account has minimum restriction amount of **1STB**.
+Transferring to a non-existent account has minimum restriction amount of **1386 UNIT**.

 ## Command line operation flow example